DCC-EX/dcc-ex.github.io/docs/get-started/assembly.rst

 Assembly
 *********

 Let's start with the basics and add as you see fit.
-For this install, you'll need the items listed on the `Get Started <index.html>`_ page, plus:
+For this install, you'll need the items listed on the :doc:`Get Started <index>` page, plus:

 * 18 to 16 AWG twisted pair hookup wire to connect your tracks
 * A 2.5mm x 5.5mm Female DC Plug to Screw Terminal (optional)